acid-info/logos-site-builder/README.md

 </aside>

 - **CMS integration**; we can develop one or multiple modules which can inject content into the website from different sources such as Github, [Gitea.io](http://Gitea.io), [Notion.so](http://Notion.so), or local files.
-- **Content containers**; we can see this as what I guess Ned has been referring to as “modules”.
-I can see them as pre-config components which render a particular content with a particular structure and sometimes with built-in functionality. (e.g; SideBar, BodyContent, NFT module, etc...)
+- **Content containers**; we can refer to these as “modules”. we can see them as pre-config components which render a particular content with a particular structure and sometimes with built-in functionality. (e.g; SideBar, BodyContent, NFT module, etc...)
 - **Page templating;** this is where we can define pre-composed layout templates (including responsive versions) At the moment we only have one layout which looks like the one below👇 .
 But the idea is to design more along the way.

   ![Screenshot 2022-04-04 at 13.12.29.png](/public/assets/doc-assets/Screenshot_2022-04-04_at_13.12.29.png)